On spectral stability of the nonlinear Dirac equation: Introduction

-While a lot is known about the nonlinear Schr\"odinger and Klein-Gordon equations (see e.g. the review \cite{MR1032250}), there are still numerous open questions for systems with Hamiltonians that are not sign-definite, such as the Dirac-Maxwell system \cite{MR0190520,wakano-1966} and the nonlinear Dirac equation \cite{PhysRevD.1.2766}.
-There has been an enormous body of research devoted to the nonlinear Dirac equation, which we do not hope to cover comprehensively, only giving a very brief sketch.
-The existence of standing waves in the nonlinear Dirac equation was studied in \cite{PhysRevD.1.2766,MR847126,MR949625,MR1344729}.
-Local and global well-posedness of the nonlinear Dirac equation was further addressed in \cite{MR1434039} (semilinear Dirac equation in 3D) and in \cite{MR2108356} (nonlinear Dirac equation in 3D).
-There are many results on the local and global well-posedness in 1D; we mention \cite{MR2588476,MR2666663,MR2829499,MR2883845}.
-There were several attempts to study the stability of solitary waves of the nonlinear Dirac equation analyzing whether the energy functional is minimized with respect to dilations and other families of perturbations \cite{MR592382,MR848095,PhysRevE.82.036604,PhysRevE.86.046602}.
-The spectrum of the linearization at solitary waves of the nonlinear Dirac equation in 1D was computed in \cite{chugunova-thesis,dirac-1n-arxiv}, suggesting the absence of eigenvalues with positive real part for linearizations at small amplitude solitary waves; we will say that such solitary waves are \emph{linearly stable}, or \emph{spectrally stable}.
-The numerical simulations of the evolution of perturbed solitary waves \cite{PhysRevE.86.046602} suggest that the small amplitude solitary waves in 1D nonlinear Dirac equation are \emph{dynamically} stable (or \emph{nonlinearly stable}).
-The asymptotic stability of small amplitude solitary waves in the external potential has been studied in \cite{MR2259214,MR2466169,2010arXiv1008.4514P}.
-The first approach to the translation-invariant case in 3D (based on the spectral stability assumptions) is in \cite{2011arXiv1103.4452B}.
+The stability of solitary wave solutions of the nonlinear Dirac equation was approached via numerical simulations \cite{PhysRevD.10.517,PhysRevLett.50.1230, PhysRevD.34.644,MR2892774,PhysRevE.86.046602,MR3066202} and via heuristic arguments \cite{MR592382,MR832537,MR848095,PhysRevD.36.2422,PhysRevE.82.036604}, based on the analysis of whether the energy functional is minimized under the charge constraint with respect to dilations and other families of perturbations.
+The spectrum of the linearization at solitary waves of the nonlinear Dirac equation in (1+1)D was computed in~\cite{chugunova-thesis,MR2892774}, suggesting the absence of eigenvalues with positive real part for linearizations at small amplitude solitary waves; we will say that such solitary waves are \emph{spectrally stable}.
+The numerical simulations of the evolution of perturbed solitary waves \cite{PhysRevE.86.046602} suggest that the small amplitude solitary waves in (1+1)D nonlinear Dirac equation are also \emph{dynamically} stable (or \emph{nonlinearly stable}).
+For the massive Thirring model, which is completely integrable, the orbital stability was proved by means of a coercive conservation law in \cite{MR3147657,MR3462129}.
+The asymptotic stability of small amplitude solitary waves in the external potential has been studied in~\cite{MR2259214,MR2466169,MR2985264}.

-In the present paper, we study the spectral stability of solitary waves in the nonlinear Dirac equation.
-More precisely, we study the scenarios of the emergence of positive-real-part eigenvalues in the spectrum of the linearization at different solitary waves.
-We use our results to prove that the small amplitude solitary waves to the cubic nonlinear Dirac equation in 1D are spectrally stable; this is the first rigorous result of this type.